 TTFB (Time to First Byte)

 Time to First Byte (TTFB) measures the delay between a browser requesting a webpage and receiving the very first byte of data from the server.
-It’s the server’s “reaction time”—and if it’s slow, everything else on your page will be slow too.
+Understanding the TTFB meaning is simple: it is the server’s “reaction time”, and if it is slow, everything else on your page will be slow too.

-Think of it like ordering at a restaurant: TTFB is the time between placing your order and the waiter acknowledging it.
-If that first response takes forever, you’re going to have a bad experience—even if the food is excellent.
+Think of it like ordering at a restaurant.
+TTFB is the time between placing your order and the waiter acknowledging it.
+If that first response takes forever, you are going to have a bad experience, even if the food is excellent.

 | Rating | TTFB | What It Means |